Shearwater: Taxonomy

-There are about 30 species: a few larger ones in the genera Calonectris and Ardenna and many smaller ones in Puffinus.
-Recent genomic studies show that Shearwaters form a clade with Procellaria, Bulweria and Pseudobulweria.
+A total of 31 species are currently accepted, with four large species in the genus Calonectris, seven medium-size to large species in the genus Ardenna, and 20 smaller species in the genus Puffinus.
+Recent genomic studies show that shearwaters form a monophyletic clade within the family Procellariidae, sister to a group of petrels in the genera Procellaria, Bulweria and Pseudobulweria.
 This arrangement contrasts with earlier conceptions based on mitochondrial DNA sequencing.

 List of species

-The group contains 3 genera with 32 species.
+The group contains 3 genera with 31 species: